iPad Pro 2018 could be so slim it doesn’t have a headphone port

 The iPad Pro 10.5 is already very thin at just 6.1mm, but the iPad Pro 2018 could have it beat, with a thickness of just 5.9mm according to one source.

 However, that could come at a cost, as the same source claims it won’t have a 3.5mm headphone port.
-That’s presumably in part because being so thin there wouldn’t be space for one.
+That’s presumably in part because the tablet is so thin there won’t be space for one.

 The source in question is Twitter user CoinCoin, who only started leaking things in September, but those leaks – surrounding the iPhone XS range – turned out to be accurate, so this may well be too.

-This isn’t the first time we’ve heard these claims either, as leaked renders of the iPad Pro 2018 show it without a headphone port and come accompanied by dimensions that include a 5.85mm thickness, which isn’t far off today’s leak.
+This isn’t the first time we’ve heard these claims either, as leaked renders of the iPad Pro 2018 show it without a headphone port, and were accompanied by dimensions that include a 5.85mm thickness, which isn’t far off this new leak.

 Of course no headphone jack on the upcoming new iPad.
 5.9mm thickness is pretty good though.October 12, 2018